How to Get from Barcelona Airport to City Centre Fast & Cheap

 Barcelona Airport to City Centre Ridesharing

-With the onset of Uber and others I couldn’t ignore Barcelona’s ride-share app Free Now (formerly MyTaxi).
+With the onset of Uber and others I couldn’t ignore Barcelona’s ride-share app Free Now (formerly MyTaxi) for getting from Barcelona airport to downtown.

 If you’re looking to get to the city centre fast with no hidden fees and no run arounds this is a highly recommended option.
 A typical Free Now tariff should run you about €27.00-€35.00.